 Successful applicants will be expected to submit a very brief report on progress and outcomes to date.
 Reports will be expected after six months or at the end of the funding period.

-We have also re-launched our Visiting Fellowship Fund, designed to build collaborations with partner organisations and strengthen the international research network of SSRP and the University.
+We also re-launched our Visiting Fellowship Fund last year, designed to build collaborations with partner organisations and strengthen the international research network of SSRP and the University.
 Applications are encouraged from those not yet involved in SSRP activities, those from DAC listed countries and those working on collaborative research activities that specifically address research to help achieve the global sustainability goals for humanity and the environment.

 Overseas colleagues are invited to Sussex to work on outputs from joint research activities.
 Possible outputs may include, but are not limited to: